m-yemer/CPSC525-cwe306-project/readme.md

 ## Notes

 - All CLI versions work on departmental Linux servers.
-- GUI versions should only be used on local systems with Python Tkinter support.
+- GUI versions only works on systems with Python Tkinter support.
 - All admin only features in the vulnerable version are intentionally left accessible to all users to demonstrate CWE-306.

 ---